 Under this listing, a child must have significant difficulties learning and using academic skills, and must be either extremely limited in one of the following areas or "markedly" (severely) limited in two of the following areas:

 Many children with severe learning disabilities will be able to show that they are severely limited in learning and understanding, but those with an IQ above 70 generally won't be extremely limited in this area.
 And many children with learning disabilities won't have a severe limitation in a second area (social, concentration, or managing oneself), so it can be difficult to meet this listing.

-To apply for disability based upon a learning disability for yourself or your child, you will have to provide documentation of the learning disability and how it impairs the child's functioning in the above listed areas.
+To apply for disability based upon a learning disability, you will have to provide documentation of the learning disability and how it impairs your child's functioning in the above listed areas.
 A good source of information with regard to learning disabilities is school records.
 Generally, school records include a longitudinal history of the learning disability, and they document a child's level of functioning over time.
 School records include various standardized testing, psychological testing, and educator commentary that provides a unique insight into the child's overall functioning throughout the school years.
 School records will also show whether the child requires special education or special classes and how the child performs in school, both of which are key determinant of whether disability benefits will be granted.

 Even if a longitudinal history of the child's learning disability is documented, Social Security may still wish to obtain a current measure of the child's learning limitations; you may be asked to bring the child to a psychological consultative evaluation to evaluate the child's current level of functioning.